marcdacz/batpadjs/README.md

 # BatPadJS
+Declarative Specification-based REST API Test Automation Framework

+## Start with the Why?
+If you find yourself needing to automate with the following requirements:
+- You have a RESTful API Project
+- You also have a massive JSON Body you want to dynamically generate
+- You also need to validate a JSON output
+- You want an easy-to-create and easy-to-read test cases

+Then you came at the right place!

+_Introducing BatPadJS_

 Create Automated REST API Tests in seconds using BatPadJS.
-It features an easy to use CLI that allows you to initialise a project, create test suites and scripts.
+It even features an easy to use CLI that allows you to initialise a project, create test suites and scripts.
 It also comes with built-in features that generates JSON request data dynamically as well as validate response data in a declarative, specification-based approach.

 ## Getting Started
 ### Installing